-Each supervisory authority shall draw up an annual report on its activities, which may include a list of types of notified breaches and types of imposed sanctions.
-The report shall be transmitted to the national parliament, the government and other authorities as designated by national law.
-It shall be made available to the public, the Commission and the European Data Protection Board.
+Member States shall provide that each supervisory authority draws up an annual report on its activities.
+The report shall be transmitted to the national Parliament, the government and other authorities as designated by national law.
+It shall be made available to the public, the European Commission and the European Data Protection Board.